 All students have an Academy assembly and a House assembly every week.
 In addition to this, all students have a formal period of reflection each day, in form time, where they are invited to reflect on the weekly themes which are broadly of a Christian nature.

 Citizenship and PSHE

-Citizenship is taught as a discrete subject at Key Stage 3 and Key Stage 4.
+Citizenship is taught as a discrete subject at Key Stage 3 and an option at KS4.
 The subject covers a broad base for personal and social development and includes relationships, lifestyle, rights, society and authority.